project-owner/Peppy.doc/Hardware.md

 8. Speakers.
 Amplifier board provides 25 W output.
 Therefore your speakers should have wattage close to this number.
 The Sony speakers used for Peppy provide 30 W. Another factor which you have to consider while choosing speakers for your system is the size of the case/enclosure where you are going to install the speakers.

 9. Passive Radiators.
 There are several ways how you can handle the back side of your speaker system.
-Among others: do nothing and keep it just open, use sound port and use passive radiators.
+Among others: do nothing and keep it open, use sound port or use passive radiators.
 I used the latter method as the former ones either look not so attractive (though probably provide better acoustics) or tend to collect dust and insects ;)